 German Bundesliga – FC Koln to beat Dortmund at odds of 14.94

 FC Koln could muster just 8 wins all season, but a 2-1 win away to Dortmund will have given fans a rare highlight.
 Cloudbet offering a price of 14.94 gave a nice reward for anyone willing to take on the Yellow Wall.

 French Ligue 1 – Lorient to beat PSG at odds of 17

 A miserable campaign for PSG was compounded by a 3-2 loss at Lorient.
 The defeat was Mauricio Pochettino’s first as PSG boss and meant they missed the chance to re-take top spot.
 Betcoin offering a generous price of 17 would have had a select few laughing all the way to the bank, except Betcoin is crypto only so laughing all the way to the… dark net drug market?

 How to always get the best price

-From our research, you can see the difference in getting best price compared to average or worst price across the season.
-The impact it makes on your long term profitability is huge, so you don’t want to miss the best prices.
+From our research, you can see the difference in getting the best price compared to the average or worst price across the season.
+The impact it makes on your long-term profitability is huge, so you don’t want to miss the best prices.
 You can find all the best prices for free using BitOdds’ odds charts.